JakubD-AVX/aviatrix-route-approval-check-python-script/README.md

 The knowledge about whether those lists changed could be crucial if someone wants to monitor whether:
 - there are new CIDRs that have been approved,
 - there are some previously approved CIDRs that have been removed,
-- there are new pending CIDRs,
+- there are new pending CIDRs advertised from BGP Peer,
 - some pending CIDRs have been removed.

 The script can be scheduled to be run every day.
 During the script execution the following files are created for each BGP connection: